 Deals with landscape maintenance.
-Emphasis is placed on scheduling horticultural work, on horticultural maintenance equipment, and on pesticides and their applications.
+Emphasis is placed on scheduling hortultural work, on horticultural maintenance equipment, and on pesticides and their applications.
 Time studies and organization of horticultural tasks are considered.
-A calendar of landscape maintenance tasks is developed by the students.
-Plant identification and seminars are important components of this course.
+A calendar of landscape maintenance tasks is developed by the student.
+Plandentification and seminars are important components of this course.